 |ECTS coordinator:||prof. dr. Iztok Arčon|

 The doctoral study programme Materials (3rd level) is interdisciplinary, research-oriented and designed for needs of industrial development.
 It offers knowledge and skills in designing various basic types of materials, from their synthesis to characterization and understanding of the relationship between the structure and functional properties of materials, and their applications.
-The programme also provides students with the knowledge and skills in developing materials for applications in energy and environmental technologies.
+Four years programme (240 ECTS) also provides students with the knowledge and skills in developing materials for applications in energy and environmental technologies.

 The main goal of the study programme Materials (3rd level) is to educate competent researchers who will be able to perform the theoretical and numerical analysis of materials, understand the relationship between the structure and functional properties of materials.
 They will also be trained in experimental work, i.e. synthesis and characterisation of materials, as well as the design and development of materials for targeted use.
 The organized forms of study create the basis for preparing a specific individual study and research programme for each student, decided between the student and the supervisor, based on the thesis research content.
 A horizontal link is enabled by the ECTS credit system, which enables doctoral students to choose subjects from other doctoral programmes at the University of Nova Gorica (UNG) Graduate School, and at relevant doctoral programmes at other universities, in accordance with the Rules of the Graduate School.